 Ultra-CAT™ is a high-solid content, plastic powdered resin veneer glue with an extra long open time developed using catalyzed adhesive technology.
 This adhesive cures rock-hard and leaves a glue line that withstands heat and moisture.
 Ultra-CAT is highly sand-able and works particularly well with wood types that are prone to bleed-through such as burls and open-pore woods.

-Ultra-CAT has a non-evaporative curing process which eliminates 'veneer creep' caused by seasonal humidity changes so joint/seam lines never separate.
+Ultra-CAT, a derivative of Cascamite, has a non-evaporative curing process which eliminates 'veneer creep' caused by seasonal humidity changes so joint/seam lines never separate.
 Ultra-CAT glue will permanently lock-in the form of curved and contoured veneer projects making it ideal for all custom furniture projects and bent laminations.

 - Acoustic drum construction